axelboc/taekwon/README.md

 - **Android**: latest version of Firefox for Android or Chrome for Android
 - **iOS**: Safari 6.1 or above

-The key technology that restricts the range of compatible browsers is *Web Sockets*.
+> The key technology that restricts the range of compatible browsers is *Web Sockets*.
 The whole system is dependent on it, as it's what allows the clients to communicate with the server in real-time.
 Therefore, the [Web Sockets support table](http://caniuse.com/#feat=websockets) can help rule out most incompatible browsers.

 ### Logistics

-Laptops should be plugged in to avoid surprises.
+Laptops should be **plugged in** to avoid surprises.
 You will need power cord extensions and power strips to bring power to the Jury President tables and to the router.
 Since Taekwon doesn't need access to the Internet, all the router need is power.
 This makes it easier to maximise coverage by placing the router as close to the centre of the tournament area as possible.

-All battery-powered devices should be fully charged in the morning of the tournament.
+All battery-powered devices should be **fully charged** in the morning of the tournament.
 It might be wise to have a few chargers handy on the day, or to ask Corner Judges to bring their own.

 To avoid interuptions, mobile devices should be configured so as to always remain **awake and unlocked**.
 They should not be allowed to turn off Wi-Fi to save power.

-Pins, patterns and other forms of locking mechanisms should be disabled.
+Pins, patterns and other forms of **locking mechanisms should be disabled**.
 This is especially important if there is a chance that Corner Judges will share devices (e.g. when a Corner Judge doesn't have his/her own device).

 Typically, Corner Judges access the system by typing a URL in a browser.
 Although very simple in theory, this turns out to be quite a hindrance in practice: the URL has to be communciated to the judges; the URL may be difficult to remember; the `http://` prefix has to be entered in some browsers; and typing a URL on a touch screen is generally slow and prone to errors.
-A fairly simple workaround is to bookmark the URL and create a shortcut for it on the device's home screen.
+A fairly simple workaround is to **bookmark the URL** and create a shortcut for it on the device's home screen.

-In a perfect scenario, the organiser of the tournament would provide all the devices so as to ensure that they are properly configured.
+> In a perfect scenario, the organiser of the tournament would provide all the devices so as to ensure that they are properly configured.
 If this is not an option (usually for financial reasons), the best you can do is communicate these instructions to the judges in advance and perhaps do a test run before the tournament.

+#### Have a back-up plan

-Finally, it's always good to remember that no system is flawless; something could go wrong despite your best efforts:
+It's always good to remember that no system is flawless; something could go wrong despite your best efforts:

 - a Corner Judge's device could run out of battery or stop working,
 - someone could trip over the router's power cord,